ShunSakurai/check_forbidden/README.md

 - JP: Avoid adding "等" (など) in order not to match "等級", for example

+Use regular expressions:

+- Add [!-~]\s[あ-熙] to search for whitespace inserted between ASCII half-width characters and Japanese full-width characters
+- Add \)\S to search for a bracket without whitespace around it
+- More examples to be added

 ### Summary results are not in order
 I use Python's "set" object to consolidate the results.
 This causes an issue where the Summary results are not displayed in the proper order.
 I am working on this issue.